sunpy/drms/docs/tutorial.rst

 which are stored as FITS files with varying dimensions.

-If we now want to submit an export request for a magnetogram and an intensity map of HARP number 4864, recorded at midnight on November 30, 2014, we can use the following export query string:
+If we now want to submit an export request for a magnetogram and an intensity map of HARP number 10490, recorded at  eight am on December 7th, 2023, we can use the following export query string:

 .. code-block:: python

-    >>> query_string = 'hmi.sharp_720s[4864][2014.11.30_00:00_TAI]{continuum, magnetogram}'  # doctest: +REMOTE_DATA
+    >>> query_string = 'hmi.sharp_720s[10490][2023.12.07_08:00:00_TAI]{continuum}'  # doctest: +REMOTE_DATA

 In order to obtain FITS files that include keyword data in their headers, we then need to use ``protocol='fits'`` when submitting the request using :meth:`drms.client.Client.export`: